roysubs/custom_bash/README.md

 # Automated Bash Customisation & WSL Usage
 [//]: <> (This is how to do a comment in Markdown that will not be visible in HTML.)

-Setting up a new Linux environment, especially between different systems, can be awkward, modifying `~/.bashrc`, updating Vim settings in `~/.vimrc`, and getting the minimal tools that you want on each system that are not always installed on that variant of a system.
-This project intends to fix that by way of two scripts.
+Setting up Linux can be awkward, modifying `~/.bashrc`, updating `~/.vimrc`, `~/.inputrc`, getting useful minimal tools that might not be default on a given distro etc. This project intends to fix that by way of two scripts.
 The first script `custom_loader.sh` does the overall job of taking any system (CentOS, Ubuntu, Debian, including WSL specific settings if it detects the OS is running inside WSL) and updates all of those parts, including setting keyboard preferences and installing a selection of core (small) tools that are most often required on all systems that I'm working on.
 The second script `.custom` is called from `~/.bashrc` to setup a consistent set of login settings.

-The settings that I've chosen here are obviously my own customisations, but were always setup to be as generic and cross-platform as possible, meaning that I get a consistent environment no matter if I'm running on Debian or CentOS or Ubuntu, and including if those are inside WSL.
-The customisation for `~/.bashrc` can be immediately uninstalled simply by removing the two lines in `~/.bashrc` that call `~/.custom`.
+The settings here are my preferences, but provide a framework for adjusting (templates for how to easily automate the addition of settings to `~/.vimrc`, `~/.inputrc`, etc).
+Most settings here are agnostic and so will create a consistent environment across Debian / CentOS / Ubuntu etc, and including if inside WSL.
+As the profile settings are all in `~/.bashrc`, this can be immediately uninstalled simply by removing the two lines in `~/.bashrc` that call `~/.custom`.

-**Quick Setup for WSL (focus on Ubuntu 2004 LTS)**
+**Quick Setup for WSL (with examples for Ubuntu)**

 • Setup Virtual Machine Platform and Windows Subsystem for Linux from an Admin PowerShell console:
 `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`